-DECLARATION OF NEAL J. DECKANT
+DECLARATION OF PHILIP L. FRAIETTA

-I, Neal J. Deckant, declare as follows:
+I, Philip L. Fraietta, declare as follows:

-- 1. I am an attorney at law licensed to practice in the States of California and New York.
-I am a partner at Bursor & Fisher, P.A., counsel for Plaintiffs in this action.
-I am a member of the bar of this Court.
-I make this declaration in support of Plaintiffs' motion for preliminary approval of the class action settlement.
+- 1. I am an attorney at law licensed to practice in the State of New York.
+I am a partner at Bursor & Fisher, P.A., counsel for Plaintiff in this action.
+I am seeking admission pro hac vice in this matter.
+I make this declaration in support of Plaintiff's motion for preliminary approval of the class action settlement.
 I have personal knowledge of the facts set forth in this declaration, and, if called as a witness, could and would competently testify thereto under oath. - 2.
-Pursuant to the terms of the Settlement, Facebook has agreed to substantial changes that achieve the precise relief Plaintiffs sought to accomplish with this litigation: the cessation of Facebook's practices of call and text log scraping through the Facebook Messenger application, and the deletion of all call and text log data uploaded from persons in the United States using Android devices.
+Pursuant to the terms of the Settlement, Niantic, Inc. ("Niantic" or "Defendant") has agreed to substantial changes that achieve the precise relief Plaintiff sought to accomplish with this litigation: the ability to seek a refund for purchases made as a minor pursuant to Cal.
+Fam.
+Code § 6701 and § 6710 and to make this ability reasonably apparent to the minors who made and continue to make these purchases.
 Pursuant to the Settlement, absent Settlement Class Members would release claims for declaratory, injunctive, and non-monetary equitable relief only-claims for monetary damages are specifically excluded from the proposed Settlement Class Members' Released Claims.
-Service awards and attorneys' fees and costs that may be awarded will be paid by Facebook. - 3.
-Over the last eight to nine months, my firm has engaged in significant, arm's-length negotiations with counsel for Defendant, including with the assistance of a certified mediator, Hon.
-Wayne R. Andersen (Ret.) of JAMS. - 4.
+Service awards and attorneys' fees and costs that may be awarded will be paid by Niantic. - 3.
+Over the last seven months, my firm has engaged in significant, arm's-length negotiations with counsel for Defendant, including with the assistance of a certified mediator, Gregory Lindstrom of Phillips ADR.
+These negotiations included a full-day mediation with Mr. Lindstrom on September 8, 2022, which was unsuccessful.
+Thereafter, however, the parties continued to engage in continued arm's length negotiations facilitated through Mr. Lindstrom.
+These efforts culminated in a term sheet executed by the Parties on November 9, 2022.
+Over the next few months, the parties exchanged edits to the draft long form settlement agreement, which was executed on January 6, 2023. - 4.
 Thus, the Settlement was reached after said informed, extensive arm's-length negotiations.
 First, the Settlement was reached after a thorough investigation into and discovery of the legal and factual issues in the Action.
 In particular, my firm conducted an extensive pre-suit investigation into the factual underpinnings of the practices challenged in the Action, as well as the applicable law.
-In addition to these pre-filing efforts, my firm engaged in extensive motion practice and the exchange of hundreds of pages of written discovery requests and responses, including discovery motion practice. - 5.
-My firm also engaged in the review of several rounds of the production of electronic documents, as well as expert discovery into Facebook's source code regarding the complained-of conduct.
-The source code review spanned many months and encompassed highly technical documentation relevant to the alleged data scraping functions and the inner workings of Facebook's mobile applications.
+My firm reviewed Defendant's terms of service, Plaintiff's purchase history documents, and the refund policies of the platforms where Plaintiff made his purchases of in-game currency and virtual items.
+In addition to these pre-filing efforts, my firm engaged in the exchange of written discovery requests and, in connection with the Parties confidential mediation, received information from Defendant.